 On a general basis, that which we fear the most for worst-case scenarios hardly ever comes to pass.
 Don’t be afraid to take risks because of the potential consequences.
 Expect the worst, plan for it to happen.
 But being prepared will make you pleasantly surprised when the worst doesn’t happen.

-For more information or details on how to transition your company from an accrued-based plan to an unlimited PTO policy, please see Unlimited PTO: Right for Small Businesses? or contact your certified HR expert.
+For more information or details on how to transition your company from an accrued-based plan to an unlimited PTO policy, contact your certified HR experts.